-Jacksonville Hernia Repair Mesh Lawyers
+Jacksonville Florida Hernia Repair Mesh Attorneys

 In order to repair a hernia, a medical condition in which an organ can push through weak abdominal tissue, doctors often use a flexible patch of mesh to reinforce the weakened area.
 If a medical professional uses a defective or broken mesh patch, the consequences can be serious, if not fatal, for the patient.

 If you or a loved one has suffered significant health problems as a result of a hernia repair mesh failure, you may be entitled to take legal action.
 At Farah & Farah, our defective medical product attorneys will help you determine whether you qualify for a hernia mesh repair lawsuit and will fight to ensure that you receive fair and just compensation for the damages you have suffered.
 Please read the following article for more information about hernia patches and call (800) 533-3555 to speak with a knowledgeable attorney about your situation.

 Hernia repair mesh is a flexible mesh product used to fix hernias, a condition in which an organ sticks through a weak spot in the muscle.
 Although hernia repair mesh has been used since the 1950s, it has never been risk-free.
 When hernia repair mesh fails, serious side effects and complications - including a return of the original hernia - may result.

 Types of Hernia Repair Mesh Failure

 A 2005 study of hernia repair mesh failures published in the medical journal Surgical Endoscopy found that infections occurred in 42 percent of the sample group, all of whom had had mesh inserted as part of their hernia repair surgeries.
 Mechanical failure of the hernia patch itself occurred in 18 percent of cases.
 Severe pain, rejection of the implant by the body, and adhesions also occurred, though each was seen in less than 10 percent of patients.